 Technical and project managers responsible for migration of legacy systems or managing SOA implementations

 This sequence provides software architecture and SOA concepts and practices that a professional needs to successfully architect service-oriented systems.
-All courses in the sequence are technology agnostic: they apply to service-oriented systems in general and do not favor any specific implementation technologies, tools, or products.
+All courses in the sequence are platform agnostic: they apply to service-oriented systems in general and do not favor any specific implementation platforms, tools, or products.

 The sequence begins with an introduction to software architecture fundamentals, followed by an explanation of service-oriented principles, practices, and architectural tradeoffs.
-Participants then learn about the challenges of migrating legacy systems to SOA environments as a system-modernization approach, as well as a technique for analyzing the feasibility of migration.
-The sequence ends with implementation guidance for architecture and design, SOA governance, security, and assurance of service-oriented systems.
+Participants then learn about the main types of design elements and technologies that can be employed in SOA solutions, including microservices and approaches for integrating SOA services with legacy systems.
+The sequence ends with implementation guidance for making informed design decisions, seven guidelines for SOA designs, and more than 60 design diagrams to convey SOA strategies.

 We recommend that certificate candidates take the courses in the order indicated above.
 The Software Architecture: Principles and Practices course is available as instructor-led classroom training and as eLearning.